 12. Bladder Training

 Bladder training is an important aspect of treatment for OAB.
-Many women think that bladder training simply means doing the pelvic floor exercises known as Kegels, but there’s more to it that that.
+Many women think that bladder training simply means doing the pelvic floor exercises known as Kegels, but there’s more to it than that.
 A bladder training specialist, who is often a specially trained nurse or physical therapist, may or may not recommend the use of Kegel exercises.
-A bladder training specialist can design a bladder training program which meets your individual needs.
+A bladder training specialist can design a bladder training program that meets your individual needs.

 Photo Credit: alexskopje / istockphoto.com

 This is an aspect of bladder training.
 You urinate according to a schedule that you and your healthcare provider determine.
 This can help to reduce urgency and incontinence.
 Initially, you may schedule voiding sessions frequently.
 Over time, you will be able to urinate less often.
 Scheduled toileting uses physical and mind-body approaches.